julianperrott/FishingFun/Readme.md

 * Zoom in completely so your character is not visible.
 * Make sure the fishing float is in the middle of the screen.
 * Fish at ground level, not off docks or other high places.
+* It required WOW is running on the primary screen.
+It needs the wow screen to be on top.
+So it probably won't work well if you only have one screen.

 ## Video